(CNN) Here's a look at Hurricane Sandy, which was also called "Superstorm Sandy."

 - Gas rationing begins in 12 New Jersey counties.

 - Con Edison announces it has restored electricity to more than 645,000 customers, or approximately 70 percent of all those who lost power.

-- New York Governor Andrew Cuomo announces the Metropolitan Transportation Authority has restored 80 percent of the New York subway system including subway service between Brooklyn and Manhattan.
+- New York Governor Cuomo announces the Metropolitan Transportation Authority has restored 80 percent of the New York subway system including subway service between Brooklyn and Manhattan.

 - The US Energy Information Administration estimates that 38 percent of stations in metropolitan New York do not have gasoline for sale.

 - New York City Public Schools announce via their official feed that schools will begin to open on November 5.
 More than 80 of the schools in the district have experienced severe damage and cannot be opened that day.

 - 2.206 million customers are without power in 15 states and the District of Columbia.